mlaursen/react-md/documentation/README.md

 ### clean
 This will clean up any existing assets, generated themes for the website, and any of the "databases" that have been built.
+This also runs the [clean:assets](#cleanassets) script.

 > SEE: [jsdoc](#jsdoc), [sassdoc](#sassdoc), or [docgen](#docgen) for more information
 about "databases".

+### clean:assets
+This will just remove any existing assets or themes.

 ### prebuild
 This script automatically gets run before the [build](#build) script.
 It will